Entrepreneur, 13, gets Intel funding for low-cost Braille printer

 After reading a fundraising flyer about the blind, Banerjee felt inspired to turn a high-tech version of Legos, the toy building blocks, into a device that could print in Braille.
 One day, he wants to mass-produce the printers and sell them for about $350, far less than Braille printers cost now.

 This past summer, he worked on incorporating an Intel Edison chip, a processor aimed at hobbyists, into the printer.
-In September, Intel invited him to a conference in San Francisco to highlight uses for Edison.
+In September, Intel invited him to a conference in India to highlight uses for Edison.
 There, he got a big surprise.

 Intel executive Mike Bell announced from the conference stage that the giant chipmaker would invest in his company, Braigo Labs.
 Until then, his funding consisted of the $35,000 his parents gave him.